-In general, you cannot rely on synchronize sched() to wait for all pre-existing interrupt handlers, right?
+In general, you cannot rely on synchronize_sched() to wait for all pre-existing interrupt handlers, right? ■ irq() or place explicit RCU read-side critical sections in the interrupt handlers that you wish to wait on.

 That is correct!
 Because -rt Linux uses threaded interrupt handlers, there can be context switches in the middle of an interrupt handler.
 Because synchronize_sched() waits only until each CPU has passed through a context switch, it can return before a given interrupt handler completes.